-Lauren Hanrahan at lhanrahan@milbank.com, or Suhrud Mehta at smehta@milbank.com.
+Miko Bradford at mbradford@milbank.com or Benjamin Sayagh at bsayagh@milbank.com.
 The authors' views are their own.

-Traditional U.S. Second Lien ditor Agreements and European Second Lien In Hybrid/Transatlantic Key Terms Approach Traditional European Second Lien Approach Approach Parties to the Intercreditor Agreement The first lien agent and the second lien agent and executed or acknowledged by the obligors.
+Summary of Key Terms of U.S. Second Lien Intercreditor Agreements and European Second Lien Intercreditor Agreements Key Terms Traditional U.S. Second LienTraditional European SecondApproachLien Approach Hybrid/Transatlantic Approach Parties to the Intercreditor Agreement The first lien agent and the second lien agent and executed or acknowledged by the obligors.
 The first lien agent and lenders, the second lien agent and lenders and the obligors, the obligors' hedge providers, ancillary facility lenders, the lenders of intra-group loans, the lenders of shareholder loans and the security agent.
-Generally follows the European approach, except with respect to each lender executing the intercreditor agreement.
+Generally follows the European approach, except with respect to each lender executing the intercreditor agreement (agents sign on behalf of lenders).
 Enforcement Instructions First lien agent takes instructions from lenders holding 50% of the loans and unfunded commitments under the first lien credit agreement.
-Security agent takes instructions from creditors holding 66% (or 50.1% where this is wthe applicable threshold in the second lien facility agreement) of the sum of (i) amounts under the senior credit agreement, and (ii) any actual exposure under hedging agreements.
+Security agent takes instructions from creditors holding 66 3 / 3 % (or 50.1% where this the applicable threshold in the second lien facility agreement) of the sum of (i) amounts under the senior credit agreement, and (ii) any actual exposure under hedging agreements.
 Generally follows the U.S. approach, but may include hedge counterparties.
 Scope of Enforcement Standstill Provisions Only applies to enforcement against shared collateral (i.e., lien subordination).
 Fulsome enforcement standstill including payment default and acceleration (i.e., payment subordination).
 Generally follows the European approach, but depends on negotiation.
 Length of Enforcement Standstill Provisions Typically 180 days but could be from 90 to 180 days depending on negotiation.
-Typically (i) 90 days (in most cases) following notice of payment default under the senior credit agreement, (ii) 120 days (in most cases) following notice of financial covenant default (where included) under the senior credit agreement, and (iii) 150 days (in most cases) following notice of any other event of default under the senior credit agreement, plus (in some cases) 120 days if the security agent is taking enforcement action.
+Historically (i) 90 days (in most cases) following notice of payment default under the senior credit agreement, (ii) 120 days (in most cases) following notice of financial covenant default (where included) under the senior credit agreement, and (iii) 150 days (in most cases) following notice of any other event of default under the senior credit agreement, plus (in some cases) 120 days if the security agent is taking enforcement action, but where negotiated, could be 120 days or longer.
 Generally follows the U.S. approach, but depends on negotiation.
 Payment Blockages None.
 Included.
 Generally not included.
 Releases of Collateral and Guarantees Releases of collateral included.
-Releases of claims included.
+Releases of all claims included.
 Generally follows the European approach.

-Limitation on First Lien Obligations Typically 110% to 120% of the principal amount of the loans and commitments under the first lien facilities on the closing date plus 100% to 120% of the principal amount of any incremental facilities (or equivalent) permitted under the first lien credit agreement on the closing date plus secured hedging and other secured obligations.
+Key Terms Traditional U.S. Second Lien Approach Traditional European Second Lien Approach Hybrid/Transatlantic Approach Limitation on First Lien Obligations Traditionally included a cap of 110% to 120% of the principal amount of the loans and commitments under the first lien facilities on the closing date plus 100% to 120% of the principal amount of any incremental facilities (or equivalent) permitted under the first lien credit agreement on the closing date plus secured hedging and other secured obligations.
+Many syndicated transactions have gravitated towards the European approach.
 Rarely included (dictated by the debt and lien covenant in the second lien facility agreement).
 Similar to the U.S. approach.
-Amendment Restrictions May be included depending on negotiation.
-Typically included but limited to day-one senior credit agreement.
+Amendment Restrictions May be included depending on negotiation, but typically very limited restrictions.
+Historically included but limited to day-one senior credit agreement.
+Top-tier sponsor intercreditors tend to follow U.S. approach.
 Generally follows the U.S. approach.
 Second Lien Purchase Options (to purchase the First Lien Obligations) Included.
 Included.
 Included.
 Common U.S. Bankruptcy Waivers Included.
 Not included.
 Included.
 Non-Cash Consideration/ Credit Bidding by First Lien Lenders Included.
 Included (in some circumstances).
 Included.
-Shareholder Obligations Not included.
-Included.
-Often included.
-Intragroup Obligations Not included.
+Shareholder Obligations and Intragroup Obligations Not included.
 Often covered by a separate subordination agreement.
 Included.
 Often included.
 Material Unsecured Debt Not included.
 Sometimes included (above a threshold).
-Generally not included
+Generally not included.